-Circulating on Facebook via Palawan Supernews page, it features people lined up by the seashore, picking up starfish and throwing them back in the sea.
-A seemingly simple photo, yet has generated a lot of negative reactions and comments:
+A post that has circulated on Facebook (originally via the Palawan Supernews page) shows people lined up by the seashore, picking up starfish and throwing them back in the sea.
+A seemingly simple, fun photo, yet has generated a lot of negative reactions and comments:

-Starfish or sea stars can be seen as one of the most wonderful creatures in the marine world.
-Though their name implies them to be one, Starfish belong to the group of phylum echinoderms, which technically make them not fish.
+Starfish or sea stars are one of the most wonderful creatures in the marine world.
+Though their name implies them to be fish, Starfish actually belong to the group of phylum echinoderms, which technically makes them not fish.
 A constellation of starfish can be found in shallow parts of seas, usually in the seabed and coral reefs which serve as their natural habitat.

-Because of their curious physical characteristic–literally shaped as stars–humans have the tendency to keep them for use as souvenirs, or even hold it out of the water just for the ‘gram.
+Because of their curious physical characteristic (literally shaped like stars), and because of our deep emotional connection with Patrick Starfish, humans have the tendency to keep them as souvenirs, or even hold them out of the water for the ‘gram.
 However, the worst assault people can unknowingly do to these creatures is to pick them up and throw them back in the ocean.
 While most people think they’re doing these creatures a favour by “putting” them back where they belong, they’re actually doing them more harm than good.

 Starfish are fragile creatures

 Forcing starfish out of the water, or throwing them back in is a big no-no. Just like sea cucumbers and corals, starfish are born with intricate and fragile arms and tiny body structures.
 In spite of its regeneration capabilities, even the slightest poke may hurt or damage them, most especially when people carelessly throw them out of the water.